MunicipalityOfAnchorage/text-it-helper/docs/README.md

 POST /api/v1/run-results
 ```

-This endpoint accepts a request from a TextIt "Call Webhook" action in TextIt.
-It parses the flow run results, returns them as plain text, and can forward the data to Zapier or Airtable if query parameters are passed.
+This endpoint accepts a request from a "Call Webhook" action in a TextIt flow.
+It parses the flow run results, returns them as plain text, and forwards the data to a Zapier webhook or Airtable base if query parameters are passed.

 #### Configuration